JureRot/stow_dotfiles/README.md

 (When running the stow command, if the location where symlink should be created already contains the file name (in other words there is a conflict) you can add --adopt flag to move them first to stow_dir and than create symlinks.
 Note this might override some changes if not backed up.)
 Editing either file (the one in stow_dir or the symlink) will change both of them.

-So in this case all you need to do is version control the stow_dir and all you dotfiles will be backedup and in case you need to replace them you can just clone the entire stow_dir and call stow command for each of them (or for all of them using `stow .`)
+So in this case all you need to do is version control the stow_dir and all you dotfiles will be backedup and in case you need to replace them you can just clone the entire stow_dir and call stow command for each of them.

 Changing and maintaining them is also easy since editing the symlink will edit the original file in sto_dir.
 All you need to do is to commit the changes in stow_dir to be backed up.